-I've posted this here often in my blogging time...it never ceases to amaze me how something that seems so very complicated is, in fact, something quite simple.
+I've posted this here often in my blogging time...it never ceases to amaze me how something that seem so very complicated is, in fact, something quite simple.

 The credited author is Dr. James Allen Francis.